domjurkschat/lazystack/README.md

 Contributions are very welcome!
 Don't hesitate to reach out if you have any questions.

-Tests can be ran via:
+Tests can be run via:

 ```console
 $ uv run pytest